 We will not adopt a dog to family that plans to chain or tether their dog unsupervised.
 We require the dogs be taken out on a leash for bathroom breaks, or be completely supervised when tethered, if you do not have a fence.
 It is important to educate yourself on the dangers of chaining.

-In the case of puppies/kittens not yet ready to leave their mother or littermates, payment is due after 6 weeks when you have met and chosen your pet.
-In order to hold the animal until they are ready to go at 8 weeks we require you leave the adoption contract as well as the adoption fee form with the foster family at that time.
+In the case of puppies/kittens not yet ready to leave their mother or litter mates, payment is due when you have met and chosen your pet.
+In order to hold the animal until they are ready to go at 8 weeks we require you to submit the signed adoption contract via the docusign feature to [email protected] and electronic payment via etransfer or PayPal.

 An adoption fee includes a health check, parvo/distemper (dogs) or FVRCP/FeLV (cats) vaccines (2 for adults and 3 for puppies/kittens), 3 rounds of deworming, spay or neuter at six months of age, rabies vaccine and tattoo.
 A Heartworm/Lyme test for all dogs 1 year or older or an FIV/Leuk test for cats over 6 months old at intake.
 Plus a 6 week trial of Pet Secure Pet Insurance.
 It also includes any vetting the animal receives while in our care, including surgeries.